psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 Ipomedon

-Ipomedon is mentioned among the romances in the Prologue of Richard Cuer de Lyons which, in an ancient copy of the British museum, is called Syr Ipomydon : a name borrowed from the Theban war, and transferred here to a tale of the feudal times '.
+Ipomedon is mentioned among the romances in the Prologue of Richard Cuer de Lyons which, in an ancient copy of the British museum, is called Syr Ipomydon: a name borrowed from the Theban war, and transferred here to a tale of the feudal times'.
 This piece is evidently derived from a French original.
 Our hero Ippomedon is fon of Ermones king of Apulia, and his mistress is the fair heiress of Calabria.
-About the year 1230, William Ferrabras ', and his brethren, sons of Tancred the Norman, and well known in the romantic history of the Paladins, acquired the signories of Apulia and Calabria.
-But our English romance seems to be immediately translated from the French ; for Ermones is called king of Poyk, or Apulia, which in French is Pouille.
-I have transcribed some of the most interesting passages '.
+About the year 1230, William Ferrabras', and his brethren, sons of Tancred the Norman, and well known in the romantic history of the Paladins, acquired the signories of Apulia and Calabria.
+But our English romance seems to be immediately translated from the French; for Ermones is called king of Poyk, or Apulia, which in French is Pouille.
+I have transcribed some of the most interesting passages'.

 Ippomedon, although the son of a king, is introduced waiting in his father's hall, at a grand festival.
 This servitude was so far from being dishonourable, that it was always required as a preparatory step to knighthood ".